ferreira-tb/tauri-plugin-prevent-default/README.md

 use tauri_plugin_prevent_default::PlatformOptions;

 tauri_plugin_prevent_default::Builder::new()
-  .platform(PlatformOptions {
+  .platform(PlatformOptions::new()
       // Whether general form information should be saved and autofilled.
-    general_autofill: true,
+      .general_autofill(true)
       // Whether password information should be autosaved.
-    password_autosave: false,
+      .password_autosave(true)
-  })
+    )
   .build()
 ```